Help! I have tried EVERYTHING to get rid of my acne, but nothing ever worked for me! Am I going to stay like this forever?

 - liver disease

 The dosage is based on your medical condition, weight, and response to treatment, but a dermatologist will typically prescribe you a low dose (usually from 0.5mg to 2mg) for 15-20 weeks.
 However, this may be prolonged and can last up to 10 months.

 Yep, even “nuclear weapons” like Accutane take their time to work and give results.

 Isotretinoin was first developed in the 1950s but it only started being used in the mid-1970s.

-The original brand names were Accutane® and Roaccutane® but there are now many generic versions on the market, depending on the potency of the drug.
+The original brand names were Accutane® and Roaccutane® but there are now many generic versions on the market, depending on the drug’s potency.

-Isotretinoin (13-cis retinoic acid) is a vitamin A derivative which describes it is a retinoid.
+Isotretinoin (13-cis retinoic acid) is a vitamin A derivative which describes it as a retinoid.